 There is also an interesting tension for plaintiffs’ lawyers when they play out the whole “liar or not” play.
 Defense lawyers run from calling plaintiffs liars directly because it is impolite.
 But it is also impolite to call someone out on their impoliteness or, as Friedman says, “It is considered rude to publicly point out someone’s rudeness.
 So doing it at trial “feels riskier” and it might be more comfortable to just play in the margins and keep the “liar” question in the closet.
 Brilliantly, I think, Friedman dedicates a whole chapter just to telling plaintiffs’ lawyers that it is normal to feel this way but that you have to overcome this social convention and get the liar issue out there.

 This is a great book.
 You should send this blog post to your plaintiffs’ lawyer friends.
 Because more plaintiffs’ lawyers need to read this book.
-You can buy a copy by clicking on the link to Polarizing the Case in the first paragraph.
+You can buy a copy by clicking on the link to Polarizing the Case in the first paragraph (I took the link down, it was broken).
 I’ll warn you: it is expensive.
 But it is worth the investment.
 (By the way, it is important to note: I don’t know Rich Friedman and could not pick him out of a lineup.)